smallwat3r/emacs-warm-mode/README.md

 ## Limitations

 1. Faces defined after enabling warm-mode will not be transformed.
-Common packages are handled automatically via `warm-mode-refresh-packages`.
-For other packages, use `warm-mode-add-refresh-package` or manually toggle warm-mode after loading them.
+This affects deferred packages that load lazily.
+Common ones are handled automatically via `warm-mode-refresh-packages`.
+For others, use `warm-mode-add-refresh-package` or manually toggle warm-mode after loading.

 2. Only foreground and background colors are transformed.
 Attributes like `:underline` or `:box` usually inherit from foreground, so they are